topcoder-platform/vorbote/README.md

 - update the hook's filter code to `message.originator == 'not-found'`, use the kafka-console-producer to generate messages in Kafka again, then watch the sample client console, it should got NO new messages because the filter is evaluated to false
+- you may create and test hooks with endpoints `http://localhost:5555/callback-unconfirmed`, `http://localhost:5555/callback-late` and `http://localhost:5555/callback-random` (it will get confirmed or not confirmed in random, so you may create multiple hooks with this random callback, there are different behaviours)

 - login as admin, there is `Manage Role Topics` button for admin, click it to manage role topics
 - try create/delete some role topics, create more than 10 records to test the pagination functionalities
 - create a role topic record, role: copilot, topic: challenge.notification.create, so that copilot can use topic challenge.notification.create